 Covid-19 Consumer Behaviour Changes and Life as we knew it is no longer business as usual.

-Covid-19 Consumer Behaviour Changes means that the way we consumer Live, Work, Play and Shop have all changed.
-Our loved ones, friends, extended families, colleagues, suppliers, customers, clients, services … you name it … have changed, some forever and some short-term.
+Covid-19 Consumer Behaviour Changes means that the way we consumers Live, Work, Play and Shop have all changed your loved ones, friends, extended families, colleagues, suppliers, customers, clients, services, you name it, have changed, some forever and some short-term.

 There is no rule book, and we can only speculate and fantasize about the new normal but adapting to this Change is not optional for businesses.
 Appropriate responses ‘Now’ and strategizing for ‘Next’ is the only way to grow and sustain a successful business.

-The challenges are many but with the right mindset, every challenge offers up an opportunity.
+The challenges are many, but every challenge offers up an opportunity with the right mindset.
 In this article, I intend to highlight some of these in the hope that it makes you think and take action!

 The Faster you RESPOND, the stronger you will RECOVER.